AD-Archer/internal-ai-bridge-mcp/README.md

 | `memory://health` | Resource | Health status of the memory service. |

 ## Recording AI Follow-Ups
 The recommended way to send responses back into the bridge is to call the `record_ai_response` MCP tool that ships with the memory server.
-It is available over stdio/WebSocket as well as JSON-RPC at `/mcp/hook`.
+It is available over stdio/WebSocket as well as JSON-RPC at `/mcp/hook` (alias `/mcp/memory`).
 This keeps everything inside the same MCP transport that downstream agents already use for recall.

 Example JSON-RPC call over HTTP: